Open-QKD-Network/cqptoolkit/README.md

 ## Building
 These instructions assume using a 64bit OS to build for 64bit OSs, alternate libraries will need to be installed for 32bit builds.
-If you only need to make use of the library rather than change it, use the runtime installer CQPToolkit-version-arch.msi
+If you only need to make use of the library rather than change it, it is advised that you use the pre-built binaries from [Gitlab](https://gitlab.com/QComms/cqptoolkit).

-For linux distributions, run the setup file  ``setup/setupBuild.sh``, this will install all the necessary libraries for your system to build the toolkit.

-The build uses [CMake][] to produce makefiles/solutions/etc for many different platforms and is invoked from an empty build folder which will contain all the out files.
+The build uses [CMake][] to produce makefiles/solutions/etc for many different platforms and is invoked from an empty build folder which will contain all the output files.
+Debug builds with produce packages postfixed with a "D".
 The build can be controlled by passing options to cmake, eg `-DBUILD_TESTING=OFF`.
 Run cmake with the `-LH` options to list available switches.

 The build structure: